webdataset/webdataset/docsrc/index.md

 format inside tar files as it is on disk, and all preprocessing and data augmentation code remains unchanged.

-# Documentation

-- [Getting Started](docs/gettingstarted.ipynb) -- a simple demonstration of how to use WebDataset
-- [How It Works](docs/howitworks.ipynb) -- WebDataset is just a collection of PyTorch IterableDataset implementations
-- [Decoding](docs/decoding.ipynb) -- WebDataset uses file-based representations internally and its Decoder makes turning these into PyTorch tensors easy
-- [Desktop Usage and Caching](docs/desktop.ipynb) -- WebDataset is great for desktop development and supports built-in caching
-- [Creating Datasets in WebDataset Format](docs/creating.ipynb) -- there are a variety of tools for creating datasets in WebDataset format
-- [Writing WebDataset from Python](docs/writing.ipynb) -- you can write WebDataset datasets directly from Python
-- [Multinode Training](docs/multinode.ipynb) -- what you need to know to handle distributed, multi-node training with WebDataset
-- [Data Sources](docs/sources.ipynb) -- accessing data on local disks, on web servers, or in cloud storage buckets

 # Installation

     $ pip install webdataset